Elfsquad/docs/docs/apis/configurator-api.md

 ---
 title: Configurator API
-sidebar_position: 0
+sidebar_position: 2
-sidebar_label: Overview
+sidebar_label: Configurator API
-slug: ./
 ---

 The Elfsquad Configurator API enables you to retrieve, create and update